 Today there is increasing evidence of two disturbing trends.
 First, rates of illicit drug use are rising among the Nation's youth, and second, rates of heroin use are increasing, particularly because existing drug users are adding heroin to the list of drugs they consume.
 In addition, there are new users of heroin, many of them youth.
-The increase of drug use among youth threatens previous progress made against casual drug use and ultimately could lead to an upsurge in the number of chronic, hardcore drug users and the problems they create.
+The increase of drug use among youth threatens previous progress made against casual drug use and ultimately could lead to an upsurge in the number of chronic, hardcore drug users and the probly and exhibit behavioral problems stemming from their drug use lems they create.